polarmobile/polar.paywall.publisher/README.md

     "2012-02-10T19:06:31.996996"

+The originating IP address is the contents of the REMOTE_ADDR field in the HTTP header.
 An example of the implementation of this algorithm can be found in the error.py file under the publisher directory.

 #### code ####